 - The 3 general orders

 - Rank structure

 - The exercises in the APRT (Army physical readiness training)

 Get used to saying, "Yes, Drill Sergeant," "No, Drill Sergeant," and "Moving, Drill Sergeant."
-There won't be need to say much else.
-Don't say, "I'm sorry," or, "thank you," to a Drill Sergeant and never call a drill sergeant, "sir," or, "ma'am."
+There won't be a need to say much else.
+Don't say, "I'm sorry," or "thank you," to a drill sergeant, and never call a drill sergeant, "sir," or "ma'am."
 Drill sergeants will frustrate and confuse you.
 Just accept this as a fact of life and remember that the drill sergeant is always right.
-Never talk back or act defiant.
+Never talk back or act defiantly.
 This will only make your basic training experience harder.

-Shortly after you start basic training you will be issued a M16.
-I highly advise you familiarize yourself with basic safe firearm handling skills if you aren't already.
+Shortly after you start basic training, you will be issued an M16.
+I highly advise you to familiarize yourself with basic safe firearm handling skills if you aren't already.
 Always make sure the muzzle is pointed in a safe direction.
 This needs to be instinctual.
 Always keep the weapon on safe.
 Always keep it within an arm's reach or under the watch of a battle buddy you trust.
-If you fail to follow any of these rules your drill sergeant will make your life hell.
+If you fail to follow any of these rules, your drill sergeant will make your life hell.

 "Do what you're told.
 Do what you're told.
 Do what you're damn well told."
 This is the best piece of advice I could give anyone shipping off to basic training.
 Basic training will go smoothly as long as you do what you're told.